 "The Sanford Center for Financial Planning and Wellness is the culmination of Todd Sanford's vision," says Dr. Satish Deshpande, dean of the Haworth College of Business.
 "We are honored to be able to partner with him to realize the center’s goals.
 Its impact in terms of personal financial coaching as well as recruiting talented students into the profession will make a difference for individuals, families and the industry in substantial ways.
 We are extremely grateful to Todd for his meaningful gift that so perfectly captures what higher education is all about."

-Todd Sanford is the CEO and president of Sanford Financial Services, a full-service, fee-based consulting firm, which takes a holistic approach to assisting its clients in achieving financial security.
+Todd Sanford is the CEO and president of Sanford Advisory, a full-service, fee-based consulting firm, which takes a holistic approach to assisting its clients in achieving financial security.
 The firm focuses on comprehensive financial planning, corporate retirement plans and intergenerational wealth management.
 Sanford, with his team, sets the course for the firm, from management to investment philosophy.
 As a veteran financial planner who has participated in the best and worst that the economy can offer, he has the knowledge, skill and experience to lead with vision and clarity.